Weak and entropy physics-informed neural networks for conservation laws: Weak and Entropy PINNs Formulation (WE-PINNs)

+\textbf{Partition status of the sampled control volumes.} The convergence analysis of Section~\ref{sec:convergence} uses a deterministic partition $\{D_i\}_{i=1}^{N_D}$ of $Q := \Omega_x \times (0,T)$ with $\sum_i |D_i| = |Q|$.
+In the practical implementation, control volumes are sampled stochastically at multiple scales at each training iteration, and the resulting collection may overlap or leave parts of $Q$ uncovered.
+The multi-scale sampling is therefore a Monte-Carlo surrogate of the partition-based residuals: in expectation over the sampling distribution, the partition assumption is recovered on average, and the empirical residuals approximate their continuous counterparts.
+A formal probabilistic concentration analysis of this surrogate is left for future work.

-\textbf{One spatial dimension.} Each boundary face reduces to a one-dimensional integral.
-We use Gauss--Legendre quadrature, which provides high accuracy with relatively few evaluation points:
+\textbf{One spatial dimension.} Each boundary face reduces to a one-dimensional integral, which we evaluate by Gauss--Legendre quadrature:

-where $\{\xi_q,w_q\}_{q=1}^Q$ are the standard Gauss nodes and weights on $[-1,1]$.
-Deterministic quadrature rules are preferred over Monte Carlo estimates, as they yield smooth loss functions that are considerably easier to optimize, particularly in the early stages of training.
+with $\{\xi_q, w_q\}_{q=1}^Q$ the standard Gauss nodes and weights on $[-1, 1]$.
+We prefer deterministic quadrature to Monte Carlo estimates because it produces a smoother loss, which is easier to optimize during the early stages of training.

-\textbf{Two and three spatial dimensions.} In higher dimensions, each boundary face is rectangular and we apply tensor-product Gauss--Legendre rules.
-In two spatial dimensions,
+\textbf{Two and three spatial dimensions.} In higher dimensions, each boundary face is rectangular and we use tensor-product Gauss--Legendre rules.
+In two dimensions,

-where the mapping from $[-1,1]^2$ to the physical face is performed independently in each coordinate direction.
-The same tensor-product strategy extends straightforwardly to three spatial dimensions.
-The combination of multi-scale adaptive sampling and accurate deterministic quadrature ensures that the weak and entropy residuals are evaluated reliably throughout the entire space--time domain, including in regions containing shocks.
+where the mapping from $[-1, 1]^2$ to the physical face is performed independently in each coordinate direction.
+The same tensor-product strategy extends to three dimensions.
+Combining multi-scale sampling with deterministic quadrature gives reliable residual evaluations across the space--time domain, including near shocks.